Political Science (PSC)

 3, 3/0

-Prerequisites: PSC101 or PSC 230 or by Instructor Permission.
+Prerequisites: Junior or senior standing or instructor permission.
 Examines the history and development of democracy with strong emphasis on comparing and analyzing various forms of democracy found throughout the Western and Non-Western world in the late 20th and early 21st centuries.
 Offered occasionally.

 PSC 345 POLITICS AND HISTORY OF THE MIDDLE EAST